roma-patel/notebook/text/posts/summers.md

 driving two cars up to montreal, pit-stops for forgotten passports and diners along the way; we drive through vermont, speed past the ice cream factory, the wintry highways and the trees that are only just beginning to regain colour.

-the airbnb, going grocery shopping together, the game of thrones finale with new canadian friends and then three blurry days of fascinating robots. the boston dynamics dog walks by us, the sand castle robots enthrall us (we watch it over and over, at least 6 times?) and the ever-present beams follow people around.
+the airbnb, going grocery shopping together, the game of thrones finale with new canadian friends and then three blurry days of fascinating robots. mr first RSS! the boston dynamics dog walks by us, the sand castle robots enthrall us (we watch it over and over, at least 6 times?) and the ever-present beams follow people around.

 the auditorium is gigantic, i couldn't see everyone in the room even if i tried. the first keynote lacks excitement, but the contributed talks are excellent. i take notes, scrappily---both in my notebook and also typed into an editor, eric and max and i excitedly argue about little things, but mostly listen in silence.